vbuell/python-javaobj/README.md

 # python-javaobj

-python-javaobj is a python library that provides functions for reading and writing (writing is WIP currently) Java objects serialized or will be deserialized by !ObjectOutputStream.
+python-javaobj is a python library that provides functions for reading and writing (writing is WIP currently) Java objects serialized or will be deserialized by _ObjectOutputStream_.
 This form of object representation is a standard data interchange format in Java world.

 javaobj module exposes an API familiar to users of the standard library marshal, pickle and json modules.